 Phase 2 Construction Underway

-Ravenswood: Trucks are importing and scuplting soil for future construction of new trails, nesting islands and habitat slopes for wildlife.
+Ravenswood: Trucks are importing and sculpting soil for future construction of new trails, nesting islands and habitat slopes for wildlife.

-Alviso: In Fall 2020, we expect to break open more levees at the Island Ponds, to speed salt marsh growth at two upstream islands.
+Alviso: In Summer or Fall 2021, we expect to break open more levees at the Island Ponds, to speed salt marsh growth at two of the islands.

 More information on current work: